RelationRx/pyrelational/docs/source/notes/using_the_model_api.rst

 Using pytorch lightning module
 ______________________________

-pyrelational implements default classes (see :py:meth:`pyrelational.models.lightning_model.LightningModel`) relying on pytorch lightning as the Trainer class offload much of the training routine definition to pytorch lighntning.
+PyRelationAL implements default classes (see :py:meth:`pyrelational.models.lightning_model.LightningModel`) relying on pytorch lightning as the Trainer class offload much of the training routine definition to pytorch lighntning.
 For example, users can create ensembles of pytorch lightning modules directly as